Optimization-based Causal Estimation from Heterogenous Environments: Related work

+\begin{lemma} The optima set of \Cref{eq:thm1} contains the causal coefficient and is a subset of \Cref{eq:coco}'s optima set.
+If $\beta_{j^*} \neq 0$, The vector $\zero$ is not an optimum of \Cref{eq:thm1} almost surely. \end{lemma} The proof of Lemma~\ref{lem: optima1} is in \Cref{sec:proof}.
+When there is more than one known exogenous variable, we generalize $\tilde{\alphav}$ as $\tilde{\alphav} = \alphav \circ (\mathbf{1} - \mathbf{1}_{\cC}) + \mathbf{1}_{\cC}$ where $\cC$ is the set of known exogenous variables.
+It further reduces the number of non-causal optima for \Cref{eq:thm1}.
 The algorithm is summarized in \Cref{alg:coco}.
 We will discuss what conditions guarantee its output to be the causal coefficients in \Cref{sec:identify} when the environments are sufficiently heterogeneous.
-We find in both theory (\Cref{sec:identify}) and simulation (\Cref{sec:experiment}) that the optima set of \Cref{eq:thm1} shrinks to the causal coefficient.
+We find in theory (\Cref{sec:identify}) and simulation (\Cref{sec:experiment}) that the optima set of \Cref{eq:thm1} can shrink to the causal coefficient.